aa-it-vasa/IOT2024-labs/lab4_instructions.md

 From _AWS IoT_ -> _Test_ -> _MQTT test client_, setup a new subscriber to the topic _saiot/GROUPNAME/localtocloud_.
 Select _Display payloads as strings (more accurate)_ option and then _Subscribe_.

-1. From the left pane of the AWS IoT console, choose _Test_

-2. Setup the subscriber connecting on the topic you used in step 1 of the previous section Configure clients (hello/world).

-3. Publisher will send message to the topic used in step 2 of the previous section Configure clients.

 Each publish is triggering the function handler and creating a new container for each invocation.
 The invocation count need not increment for every trigger because each on-demand Lambda function has its own container/sandbox.
-If you publish and trigger the function after waiting for timeout period (default 1s), you will see that the invocation count is incremented.
+If you publish and trigger the function after waiting for timeout period (default 10 s), you will see that the invocation count is incremented.

 This shows that a container, first created from a prior invocation, is being reused, and pre-processing variables outside of function handler have been used.

 ## To do

-1. Understand the `lambda_function.py` code that you had packaged into a Lambda function above.
+1. Understand the `greengrassHelloWorld.py` code that was packaged into the Lambda function above.
 2. Connect the simulated device that you created in the last lab, with the Lambda function.
 The setup you are looking at is given below.
 You can use `pubsub.py` to publish messages from your device (see Lab 3).
     1. Device -> Lambda.
 Device sends message on topic `saiot/GROUPNAME/localtolambda`.
 Tip: you will need to update some of the settings for the component and deployment above.
     2. Lambda -> IoT Cloud.
 Lambda parses the message sent by the device and forwards it to IoT Cloud on topic `saiot/GROUPNAME/localtocloud`.
 3. In your report describe the achieved architecture and behavior of your application.
 Use figures to illustrate your description.
 (5p)
 4. In your report describe the behavior differences between a long-lived Lambda function and an on-demand Lambda function deployed on a gateway.
 Illustrate your response taking a simple application example and provide the corresponding sequence (UML) diagrams for each.
 (5p)